Ebru Topçu

-Ebru Topçu (born August 27, 1996) is a Turkish women's football striker currently playing in the Turkish Women's First Football League for Galatasaray in Istanbul with jersey number 16.
+Ebru Topçu (born 27 August 1996) is a Turkish women's footballer who plays as a Midfielder in the Turkish Women's First Football League for Galatasaray in Istanbul.
 She was admitted to the Turkey women's national football team in 2013 after playing for the national U-15, U-17 and U-19 teams.

 Early life

 Ebru Topçu was born on August 27, 1996, in Karadeniz Ereğli town of Zonguldak Province.
 Her father was a coal miner working in the Armutçuk coal mine.
 She has a one-year older brother, who is a professional footballer.

 Football was a main theme at her home.
 During her childhood, she played football along with her neighbor Berna Yeniçeri and her brother's friends.
 Her father, who also played football in his youth, took her to the newly established women's team Kdz.
 Ereğlispor and registered her at the age of only 10.